isc-projects/stork/doc/man/stork-server.8.rst

 ``-v|--version``
    Returns the ``stork-server`` version.

+``--env-file``
+   Read the environment variables from the environment file; applicable only if the flag is set.
+The default is ``/etc/stork/server.env``.

 ``-m|--metrics``
    Enables the periodic metrics collector and /metrics HTTP endpoint for Prometheus.
 This endpoint requires no authentication; it is recommended to restrict external access to it (e.g. using the HTTP proxy).
 It is disabled by default. ``[$STORK_SERVER_ENABLE_METRICS]``